The story of Princess Inikpi is one of bravery and heroism.

 Princess Inikpi was the only beloved daughter of Ayegbu Oma Idoko, the then Atta of Igala kingdom.
 The Igala people call her Inikpi oma’fedo baba, meaning "Inikpi, the father’s beloved."

-This caused bad blood between the Jukuns and Igalas (some historians say it was a war between the Bini kingdom and Igalas).
-However, the brooding war caused Igala land to become unsafe — farmlands being taken over by enemies and the streams poisoned.
+A brooding war between Benin and the Igala people caused the land to become unsafe — farmlands being taken over by enemies and the streams poisoned.

 The Igalas feared imminent death from starvation and lack of water.
 When the Atta consulted the oracle, it proclaimed that to ensure safety of the kingdom and victory in the war, the king had to bury his most beloved child alive — the only daughter of the king, Princess Inikpi.